Jazz Chisholm Player Props: Marlins vs. Phillies

-After going 1-for-5 in his last game, Jazz Chisholm and the Miami Marlins take on the Philadelphia Phillies (who will start Aaron Nola) at 6:40 PM ET on Tuesday.
+The Miami Marlins and Jazz Chisholm, who went 2-for-5 with a triple and an RBI last time in action, take on Zack Wheeler and the Philadelphia Phillies at Citizens Bank Park, Wednesday at 4:05 PM ET.

-In his previous game he had a one-hit showing (1-for-5) against the Phillies.
+In his last game, he racked up two hits (going 2-for-5 with a triple and an RBI) against the Phillies.

 Jazz Chisholm Game Info & Props vs. the Phillies